 The guided tour concretely shows the details of work in the mine.
 It leads the visitor to discover the underground environment, mining veins and stages of mining work.

-Visiting the mine is easy and suitable for everyone.
-The route is about 1 km long and is made on artificial roadbed with no elevation gain.
-The visit is also suitable for children and is very informative.
+The mine tour is easy and suitable for everyone.
+The route is about 1 km long and follows a paved path with no elevation changes, covering part of the distance on foot and part aboard a small electric train.
+The tour is also suitable for children and is very educational.

-The mining complex consists of 130 km of tunnels spread over 23 levels.
-The area that can be visited is the zero level where part of it is walked through, including passing through some large rooms carved into the rock.
+The mining complex spans 130 km of tunnels spread across 23 levels.
+The area open to visitors is Level Zero, where you explore part of it on foot and part of it aboard a small electric train, passing through several large chambers carved out of the rock.

-The Quarry Mine has been made accessible thanks to a path that is safely made on a smooth and compact artificial road surface.
-The only caution is not to walk on the wooden boards that are in a section because they can be made slippery by moisture.
-The trail is also suitable for children and is simple and obstacle-free.
-The tunnels are quite wide and not claustrophobic.
+The Cave Mine has been made accessible thanks to a safe route along a smooth, compact artificial path—partly on foot and partly aboard a small electric train.
+The only precaution is to avoid walking on the wooden planks found in one section, as they can become slippery when wet.
+The route is also suitable for children; it is simple and free of obstacles.
+The tunnels are quite spacious and do not feel claustrophobic.

-The visit takes about an hour; the walking route is just over a kilometer long.
-Along the way, mining veins are observed and mining methods are explained, from the oldest, in which rock was heated for hours with burning wood and then cooled with huge jets of cold water causing it to crack, to the most modern, using explosives.
-Walking on the tracks, the operation of the tracks, the wagons and the different machinery that was used is explained.
-Also encountered along the way are the Santa Barbara Camerone and Layer Shaft, where there are two elevators that descend to a depth of 240 m.
+The tour lasts about an hour and takes place partly on foot and partly aboard a small electric train; the route is just over one kilometer long.
+Along the way, visitors can observe the mineral veins and learn about mining methods, ranging from the oldest—in which the rock was heated for hours with burning wood and then cooled with powerful jets of cold water to cause it to crack— to the most modern ones, which involve the use of explosives.
+As you walk along the tracks, you’ll learn how the tracks, the railcars, and the various pieces of machinery used in the past operate.
+Along the route, you’ll also come across the Camerone di Santa Barbara and the Layer Shaft, where there are two elevators that descend to a depth of 240 meters.

 On leaving the mine, it is important to devote time to visiting the well-kept and very explanatory museum, which completes the experience and conveys the spirit of the period to the observer.

-Visiting the cave does not present any technical difficulties, but the path can be slippery in some sections due to the humidity, which is 98 percent.
-Sneakers or hiking shoes are required.
-Helmet is provided at the entrance.
-The temperature is a constant 12°.
-A jacket and long pants are recommended.
+The mine tour does not present any technical difficulties, but the path can be slippery in some sections due to the humidity, which is 98%.
+Closed-toe shoes, such as sneakers or hiking boots, are required.
+A hard hat is provided at the entrance.
+The temperature remains constant at 6°.
+We recommend wearing a heavy jacket and long pants.

 In 1991, the forced closure of the mine, whose mining vein could have yielded another two decades, was followed by a major community-wide protest resulting in a 17-day occupation of the quarry.
 This was not only because the mine was a source of livelihood for many families, but also because the people of Cave felt a strong sense of community and belonging and, contrary to popular belief, the mine was much loved.
 Visiting the administrative offices, this sense of inclusion still shines through the period photos, the presence of convivial areas, the “women’s room,” and the room dedicated to corporate after-work activities.
 All areas have been kept unchanged, and one can see the accounting instruments, the vault with the safes and pension fund, the director’s office, and the administrative offices.